tuvo1106/aws-primer/certified_solutions_architect.md

     - Can start and stop instances.
     - Data will persist if you reboot your system.
   - Ideal for when you want data to persist.
 In most cases, you'll want EBS backed volume.
-- Instance Store Volumes (Ephermeral)
+- Instance Store Volumes (Ephemeral)
   - A _temporary_ storage type located on disks that are physically attached to a host machine.
   - An ISV is created from a template stored in S3.
   - It cannot stop instances; can only terminate.